leohinterlang/argFace/README.md

      -a/--all          (two versions of the same option) --all/--all-files (also valid)

+Both upper and lower case letters may be used with any option.

+     -abcABC           (both upper and lower case in letter group) -p/--Page         (long option in title case)
+     --DIR <PATH>      (all capitals)

+ArgFace expects short option member variable names to be constructed from the option letter followed by the option suffix (default is "Option").

+     -a => aOption
+     -A => AOption

+The getter and setter names for short options also use the option letter.

+     -a => setaOption, getaOption
+     -A => setAOption, getAOption

+Long options use camel case for member variable names.
+Capitalized option names remain capitalized.

+     --dir => dirOption
+     --base-dir => baseDirOption
+     --DIR => DIROption

+The getters and setters always capitalize the first letter of long options.
+This means that you must not mix both title case and lower case for the same name.

+     --dir => setDirOption, getDirOption
+     --base-dir => setBaseDirOption, getBaseDirOption
+     --Dir => setDirOption, getDirOption (title case same as --dir above) --DIR => setDIROption, getDIROption

 Options may take an argument and that argument may be specified as optional.

      --base-dir <path>  (option with an argument)